BondingHealth/documentation/README.md

 These discussionary group sessions will be pre-scheduled events led by a therapist and mediator to enable group discussion between users around specific child issues.
 Imagine 5 people joining a moderated group audio phone call.

-Please see this [Onboarding design](design/onboarding.jpg) for details.
+Please download the [Onboarding design](design/onboarding.jpg) for details.
 ## Technical Structure

 - [Expo](https://docs.expo.dev/)